vered1986/panic/README.md

 ## What's in this repository?

+The repository contains the code used in the following paper:

+Paraphrase to Explicate: Revealing Implicit Noun-Compound Relations.
+Vered Shwartz and Ido Dagan.
+ACL 2018.

 This code is used for training a model that captures the semantic relations between two nouns, expressed in free text.
 We use this model to interpret noun-compounds in two task variants.
-For example, the model can describe the relation between `olive` and `oil` (in `olive oil`) as `oil is extracted from olives` or `oil is made from olives`.
+For example, the model can describe the relation between `olive` and `oil` (in `olive oil`) as `oil is extracted from olives` or `oil is made of olives`.
-It can answer the question "what can be extracted from olives?" with `oil` (where "what can be extracted from almonds?" would produce different results, such as `milk`), and the question "what can oil be extracted from?".
+It can answer the question "what can be extracted from olives?" with `oil` (where "what can be extracted from almonds?" would produce different results, such as `milk`), and the question "what can oil be extracted from?" with `olive`.

 ## How and why?